Broad Curriculum Program | Florence, Italy

 Programs Under 90 Days:

-US citizens participating in a study abroad program in Italy over the summer will not need to apply for a visa as all summer programs are under 90 days, however, you may be required to register with the European Travel Information Authorization System (ETIAS).
+U.S. citizens are not required to obtain a visa to study abroad for this program and are permitted up to 90 days of travel within Italy and the Schengen Area, however, you may be required to register with the European Travel Information Authorization System (ETIAS).
 More information regarding the ETIAS registration process and timeline will be provided upon admittance to your program.
 Please keep the following immigration requirements in mind:

-• Passport Validity: Participants must hold a passport valid for at least six months beyond their intended departure from Italy containing at least two empty visa pages.
+• Passport Validity: Participants must hold a passport valid for at least six months beyond their intended departure from Italy and the Schengen Area containing at least two empty visa pages.
 For more information regarding passports, please visit Passports on our website.

 • Travel Restrictions: U.S. citizens are permitted to travel up to 90 within 180 days in Italy and the Schengen Area.
 If you plan to travel before or after your program, please ensure that you will not be in Italy or the Schengen Area longer than 90 days.